-For payment slip renewals, simply write your card number and expiration date on the appropriate line of your statement and mail it in.
-Phone payments may be made by calling the MDA accounting department at 800-589-2632.
+For payment slip renewals, simply provide a voided check for direct bank account debit or write your credit card information on the appropriate lines of your statement and mail it in.

 Please see the back of your statement for complete details.

 The ADA and MDA recognize that recent graduates need some time to get settled in the profession.
 Therefore, both the ADA and MDA offer a couple years of reduced dues with continuous membership.